1egoman/trickle/README.md

 :potable_water: A script to slowly copy files (namely photos and videos) from one system to another.

 I'm getting into photography and want to back up my stuff.
 Here's how I get media off my camera currently:

 1. Put a SD card into my computer.
 2. Copy all photos to a local folder on my computer (this is usually a multi-gig transfer that can take as long as 10 minutes)
 3. Mount my media server via ssh-fs as a local volume.
 4. Manually sort through all the pictures, and dump the ones that were taken on any given day in that day's folder.
 Each transfer takes a really long time.
-5. Once I'm sure that all my data has made it to the server, format the sd card and unmount the media server.
+5. Once I'm sure that all my data has made it to the server, unmount the media server.

 ## My new method
 ```